Things To Do in Korcula Island, Croatia by JetSettingFools.com

 Grk Wine Tasting

-As we already mentioned, drinking wine is one of the best things to do in Korcula, Croatia…and when in Lumbarda, tasting Grk wine is a must!
+As we already mentioned, drinking wine is one of the best things to do in Korcula, Croatia.
+When in Lumbarda, tasting Grk wine is a must!

 The only place the Grk Bijeli white wine variety is grown in the world is in Lumbarda.
 The Grk vine only produces female flowers, so it is often cross-pollinated with Plavac Mali (another famous Croatian wine-making grape).